Microsoft Power Automate vs UiPath

 Cons

-- High licensing and implementation costs make it challenging for small businesses
+- High licensing and implementation costs

-- Steep learning curve for advanced features and complex process automation
+- Steep learning curve for advanced automations

 Conclusion